10. pyxc: Mutable Variables

 CreateEntryBlockAlloca

-This helper creates the stack slots:
+This helper creates the memory slots:

 /// entry block for a mutable variable.